msudario/autobusco/README.md

 After running Busco analyses, you will be asked whether you want to plot the results as a single graph to check for missing genes.
 Type 'y' if you want to autoplot the results or 'n' to exit.

 #
-* Must run it in terminal/enviroment with busco installed
+* Must run it in terminal/enviroment with busco installed.
 * If you want to autoplot them, you must have an internet connection to download the script from BUSCO.
-* You must have R installed to plot with BUSCO's script
+* You must have R installed to plot with BUSCO's script.